Coal unit retirements mark ‘end of an era’ for Heskett Station

 Operations Supervisor Lonnie Moody anticipated a somber mood inside the control room that evening.
-He started working at the plant 30 years ago unloading lignite coal that arrived by rail, and he planned to be there as it shut down, he told the Tribune in an interview the day before.
+He started working at the plant 30 years ago unloading lignite coal that arrived by rail, and he planned to be there as it shut down, he told the Tribune in an interview on Feb.
+23.

 “I want to see it go off,” he said.